- Explore historic "beehive" huts along Dingle Way

 Day 3: Hike Through Bogland to Annascaul

 Today you'll trade the sleepy village of Camp for the more lively town of Annascaul.
 This route traverses a fascinating and scenic area of bogland.
-In this particular bog, you may still see many people come each year to cut their winter fuel.
+In this particular bog, you may still see many people come each year to cut down wood for the winter.

-Crossing to the south side of the peninsula, you'll arrive at the magnificent Inch Beach where you can stop for a rest.
-Walk the shores or just sit and listen to the waves paw at the sand.
-You'll turn inland and finish your walk to Annascaul for your overnight stop.
+Crossing to the south side of the peninsula, you'll arrive at the magnificent Inch Beach, where you can stop for a break.
+Walk along the shore or just sit and listen to the waves.
+Then you'll turn inland and finish your walk to Annascaul for your overnight stop.

 - Duration: 5 hours

-- Terrain: Road walking on quiet back country roads, then onto grassy tracks and on road.
+- Terrain: Road walking on quiet backcountry roads, then onto grassy tracks and roads.
 Boots are recommended.

 Day 4: Walk Annascaul to Dingle Town via Minard